mohamedgamaleldin999999/the-budget-app/README.md

 - Original design idea by Gregoire Vella on Behance.
 - The design link [behance](https://www.behance.net/gregoirevella)

-**I would like to thank Microverse for giving us the opportunity to learn and grow as developers and also I like to thank my family, they are all my support. 🌟**
+**I would like to thank Microverse for giving us the opportunity to learn and grow as developers and also I like to thank my family, they are all my support.
+T would also like to thank Juan Carlos for his support🌟**